deNULL/json5/README.md

 ### Supported types

-The following types in the standard library have special support in Samson:
+The following types in the standard library have special support in Json5:

 - `int8`, `int16`, `int32`, `int`, and `int64`